Mastering Your Day with Rhonna Farrer

 Jeff is the love of my life.
-We laugh, we cry, we argue, we work, we share, we cheer, we play & we worship.
+We laugh, we cry, we argue, we work, we share, we cheer, we play and we worship.
 And we make sure we have a date night every week.
 THAT is huge for us!
-When the kids were younger & time & money were tight, we couldn’t “go out”, but we still made sure we had one on one time together.
+When the kids were younger and time and money were tight, we couldn’t “go out", but we still made sure we had one on one time together.

 How do you facilitate regular discussions of Christ in your home?

-Ohhhh… this is a good one.
+Ohhhh…this is a good one.
 I grew up in a home where we talked about Christ all the time.
 We were comfortable talking about Him.
-We didn’t have a ‘set’ time…it just happened naturally.
-In fact, to the point that as a snarky teen I’d roll my eyes & think: “here we go again.”
+We didn’t have a 'set’ time…it just happened naturally.
+In fact, to the point that as a snarky teen I’d roll my eyes and think: “here we go again."
 BUT, as a mother, I find myself doing the same thing: talking about Christ every time it feels natural.
-One thing I felt prompted to do when our kids were little was to pray specifically to recognize teaching opportunities & then when I feel it’s the time: do it!
-“Spontaneous testimony” bearing is one of the greatest things that brings the Spirit into our homes & makes it comfortable & natural to talk of Christ & rejoice in Christ!
+One thing I felt prompted to do when our kids were little was to pray specifically to recognize teaching opportunities and then when I feel it’s the time: do it!
+“Spontaneous testimony” bearing is one of the greatest things that brings the Spirit into our homes and makes it comfortable and natural to talk of Christ and rejoice in Christ!

 How do you hold yourself accountable to God?

 I think this takes some serious self-reflection.
 It’s not easy to admit that we aren’t doing what we are supposed to be doing…whether it’s out of laziness or ignorance.
-For me, praying & asking God to help me RECOGNIZE what I need to change & do helps.
-It’s not easy…sometimes it’s painful when I realize I’ve been doing something that offends God, but I know I find great peace in praying & really being still to LISTEN to Him & stay accountable.
-Again, so grateful for repentance & my Savior’s gift!
+For me, praying and asking God to help me RECOGNIZE what I need to change and do helps.
+It’s not easy…sometimes it’s painful when I realize I’ve been doing something that offends God, but I know I find great peace in praying and really being still to LISTEN to Him and stay accountable.
+Again, so grateful for repentance and my Savior’s gift!

 How do you balance all of your roles?

-I don’t think there’s much ‘balance’ in my roles….unless you consider ‘balance’ to mean that whatever role I’m playing at the moment I’m trying my BEST.
+I don’t think there’s much ‘balance’ in my roles...unless you consider ‘balance’ to mean that whatever role I’m playing at the moment I’m trying my BEST.
 When I’m a wife: I focus on being the best wife.
 When I’m a mom: I focus on being the best mom.
 When I’m designing: I focus on being the best designer. etc. This means that when I’m focusing on one thing, other things might slip.
 And that’s OK.
-For me, even though I CAN ‘multi-task’ (& I’m really good at multi-tasking)…I’ve realized that I SHOULDN’T multi-task.
-I need to be present at that moment & do what is most important at that moment.
-It’s difficult for me because my mind goes a million miles an hour & I’m getting ideas & jumping from one thing to another.
+For me, even though I CAN ‘multi-task’ (and I'm really good at multi-tasking)…I’ve realized that I SHOULDN’T multi-task.
+I need to be present at that moment and do what is most important at that moment.
+It’s difficult for me because my mind goes a million miles an hour and I’m getting ideas and jumping from one thing to another.
 That’s why for ME, there’s no such thing as balance.
-I have to focus on being present & on those things that matter the most in that moment.
+I have to focus on being present and on those things that matter the most in that moment.

 Was there a time in your life where you struggled with this?
 What did you do to adapt?

 OHHHH YES!
 I think I struggled with it a LOT when my kiddos were smaller.
-I was trying to get my design business up & running & trying to design while they were asleep, serving in our church, being a single mom while my husband was getting his doctorate degree & I thought I had to do it all perfectly.
+I was trying to get my design business up and running and trying to design while they were asleep, serving in our church, being a single mom while my husband was getting his doctorate degree and I thought I had to do it all perfectly.
 I dropped so many balls I was trying to juggle.
 I thought: “What is WRONG with me?
 WHY can’t I seem to balance it all like ’so & so’ does?”
-Wow… did I learn that THAT is a LIE that’s told to us in society… that we have to do it all perfectly.
+Wow…did I learn that THAT is a LIE that’s told to us in society…that we have to do it all perfectly.
 Nope.
-I learned that the MY truth meant that I am happier & more peaceful when I focus on what matters most at that very moment & my mind & heart are present for that person or situation.
-This resonates with my core & I feel grounded when I do this.
-When I don’t & I’m all over the place I feel more anxious & flighty.
+I learned that the MY truth meant that I am happier and more peaceful when I focus on what matters most at that very moment and my mind and heart are present for that person or situation.
+This resonates with my core and I feel grounded when I do this.
+When I don’t and I’m all over the place I feel more anxious and flighty.
 Again, this is what I have learned for ME: my own little formula that works for ME.

 Anything else you want to share?

 I think I’ve shared far too much…LOL!
-These are such great questions & I can’t wait to read others’ experiences.
-It’s interesting, because what works for one person might not work for another… and that’s OK!
-We have to learn what works for US & be honest with what works for us & not feel any ‘less’ than what we are doing… finding our mission on this earth is one of the greatest journeys & I’m loving the things I’m learning!
+These are such great questions and I can’t wait to read others’ experiences.
+It’s interesting, because what works for one person might not work for another…and that’s OK!
+We have to learn what works for US and be honest with what works for us and not feel any ‘less’ than what we are doing…finding our mission on this earth is one of the greatest journeys and I’m loving the things I’m learning!